 Is the Doctor of Nursing Practice (DNP) the new entry-level degree for advanced nursing practice?

 The nation is at a critical turning point in healthcare delivery, with the nursing profession at the center of its changes.
-The aging baby boomer population, COVID-19 pandemic, and complex health disparities are just a few of the factors shaping the increasingly complex landscape of healthcare.
+The aging baby boomer population, technological advancements, and complex health disparities are just a few of the factors shaping the increasingly complex landscape of healthcare.

 Nurses with a Doctorate of Nursing Practice (DNP) degree navigate healthcare complexities with an advanced level of knowledge and leadership skills beyond what is obtained with a master's degree in nursing (MSN).
 For these reasons, the DNP degree is becoming the requirement for entry-level advanced nursing practice.